nilscox/testea/README.md

 # Testea

-_Warning: this is a work in progress!_ (well, when I have time...)
+**Warning: this is a work in progress!** _(well, when I have time...)_

-Run end-to-end tests in the browser.

-As we build amazing web applications, we must be able to test them corretly.
-This tool provides a simple framework to write end-to-end tests, that run directly in the browser.
-It uses selenium and mocha to run the tests in an automated browser, and can easily be interfaced with other libraries.
+As we build amazing web applications, we must be able to test them correctly.
+This tool provides a simple framework to write end-to-end tests that run directly inside a browser.
+It uses [selenium](https://www.selenium.dev/) to launch an automated browser and [mocha](https://mochajs.org/) as the test runner, and can easily be interfaced with other libraries.

-The idea is simple: testea provides an iframe to open and navigate an app, where we can check that the app is rendering as it should and that is responds correctly.
-This can be achieved by querying the iframe directly or using a library like `@testing-library/dom`.
+Testea provides an iframe to open and navigate an app, where we can check that it is rendering and responding as expected.
+This can be achieved by querying the iframe directly or using a library like [testing-library](https://testing-library.com/).

-## Introduction
+## How to

-What Testea gives you is an `IFrame` class instance that will be accessible inside your tests.
-It provides useful methods to navigate and access the iframe's body, local storage, cookies...
-But it also gives you a command line script to start a browser, run the tests inside it and forward the results to the console.
+The idea is simple: Testea exposes an `IFrame` class instance which provides useful methods to navigate inside the iframe and access its body, local storage, cookies...

-Writing tests is fairly simple, you need to:

-- install testea
-- serve a frontend app containing the tests
-- run `yarn test-runner` to launch the browser
+Writing tests is fairly simple.
+All you need is to serve a frontend which contains the tests.
+This repository's `demo` folder shows an example project with tests written in typescript and transpiled / served using snowpack.

+When writing tests using [mocha in the browser](https://mochajs.org/#running-mocha-in-the-browser), the iframe instance will be accessible through mocha's context (e.g. `this.iframe`).
+All the methods available in the iframe instance are described in the [API](#API) section.

-Testea can be added to an already existing frontend package, or to a dedicated package containing the tests.
-Both senarios are possible.
+About the project architecture, testea can be installed inside an already existing project, or in a dedicated project for the tests.
+Both senarios make sense.

-### Installation
+**Installation**

 ```
 yarn add -D <this repository's url>